Q1hub/qMINT-qUSD/README.md

 3. **When you want your QUBIC back**
    → Burn/repay your qUSD whenever
-   → Unlock your original QUBIC (less daily fee of .01% which is based of the amount of original mint amount in qubic)
+   → Unlock your original QUBIC (less daily fee of .01% which is based of the amount of original principle amount in qubic)

 4. **Bonus: re-invest your qubic to cover your original investment and get more liquid**
    → Every time QUBIC pumps ≥100% → get **the oppunity re-invest easily**